unity-sds/unity-management-console/documentation/ec2-deployment-guide.md

 #### Using Modules in Applications

-Applications can reference modules during installation by including a `moduleReferences` section in their installation parameters.
+Applications can reference modules directly in their Terraform code using standard Terraform module syntax.
+The Management Console acts as a Terraform module registry.
 See the [Module Registry Guide](module-registry-guide.md) for detailed usage instructions.

 ### AWS Configuration